-Please note that a remediation script will run in OS X with root privileges.
-Please also note that you cannot access OS X GUI components from a remediation script.
+Please note that a remediation script will run in macOS with root privileges.
+Please also note that you cannot access macOS GUI components from a remediation script.
 For example, you cannot open a dialog to be displayed to the Mac user.